rajasoun/gitops-experiments/README.md

     └── kustomization.yaml
 ```

-In **infrastructure/controllers/** dir we have the Flux `HelmRepository` and `HelmRelease` definitions
-In **infrastructure/configs/** dir we have Kubernetes custom resources, such as the Let's Encrypt issuer
 In **clusters/production/infrastructure.yaml** we replace the Let's Encrypt server value to point to the production API

 > Note that with ` interval: 12h` we configure Flux to pull the Helm repository index every twelfth hours to check for updates.
 If the new chart version that matches the `1.x` semver range is found, Flux will upgrade the release.